-- 15 Repair/replacement only
+Repair/replacement only

-- 12 80% to less than 100% repair/replacement
+80% to less than 100% repair/replacement

-- 9 60% to less than 80% repair/replacement

-- 6 40% to less than 60% repair/replacement
+6 - 40% to less than 60% repair/replacement

-- 6 Design Build (maximum)
+Design Build (maximum)

-- 3 20% to less than 40% repair/replacement
+20% to less than 40% repair/replacement

-- 0 0% to less than 20% repair/replacement
+0 - 0% to less than 20% repair/replacement

 All new attributes are to be considered "new" in calculating Question 2: additional through lanes to an existing road are "new"; additional sewer capacity to serve development is "new"; construction of new storm sewers where none existed is "new".
 The replacement of septic systems with sanitary sewer is considered "new" in District 8.
 Note: Smart growth items shall be excluded from calculation.